-Attributes es Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) habitat: structure/ bstrate Maintain and where necessary restore a substrate of skeletal drought-prone relatively infertile favouring annual or highly adapted species, especially where these occur in highly stressed clifftop locations.
+Attr ributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting habitat: structure/ function Substrate Maintain and where necessary restore a substrate of skeletal drought-prone relatively infertile soils overlying calcareous are at an early successional stage and comprise what are known as 'skeletal' soils having a low organic content and favouring annual or highly adapted species, especially where these occur in highly stressed clifftop locations.
 There is a very strong correlation along the coast with the areas where chalk, Portland and Purbeck stones form the outcropping geology Threats to such soils are enrichment/eutrophication, smothering under imported soils or waste etc. Additionally species such as common gorse can aggressively colonise such soils and relatively quickly significantly alter their nutrient status and chemistry.
 While the overriding aim should be to retain the naturally occurring soils of this SAC through non-intervention, in some places it may be appropriate, after due consultation with Natural England, to restore the soil to an early state through mechanical intervention (turf stripping, soil stripping etc).
 See above for floristic indicators that may indicate changes in soil nutrient status (increase in fertility).
 Wilson, P.J.
 2008.
-A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN function soils overlying calcareous bedrock (chalk or limestone), occasionally overlying lime-rich sand on coastal sand dunes, with a generally SE, S or SW aspect.
-ENGLAND IN 2008.
-National Trust Report. habitat: con structure/ neg getation mposition: gative licators Control and where necessary, reduce the frequency/cover of the following undesirable species at or to acceptable levels and are not encouraged by changes in surface condition, soils, nutrient levels or changes to hydrology Brachypodium pinnatum, Bromopsis erecta, Avenula pubescens, Arrhenatherum elatius, Dactylis glomerata, Ulex This feature can be adversely affected by changes to the grass: herb ratio (increased grassiness), often in tandem with sward becoming denser (less bare ground) or ranker ((thick layers of 'thatch etc generally indicating inadequate grazing and/or cutting).
-Cover of tall grasses, e.g. Brachypodium pinnatum, Bromopsis erecta, Avenula pubescens, Arrhenatherum elatius, Dactylis glomerata , should typically not exceed about 10% (except the first two may locally occur at higher cover in stands of CG4a and CG3a respectively).
+A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
+National bedrock (chalk or limestone), occasionally overlying lime-rich sand on coastal sand dunes, with a generally SE, S or SW aspect.
+Trust Report.
+Supporting habitat: structure/ function Vegetation composition: negative indicators Control and where necessary, reduce the frequency/cover of the following undesirable species at or to acceptable levels and are not encouraged by changes in surface condition, soils, nutrient levels or changes to hydrology.
+Brachypodium pinnatum , This feature can be adversely affected by changes to the grass: herb ratio (increased grassiness), often in tandem with sward becoming denser (less bare ground) or ranker ((thick layers of 'thatch etc generally indicating inadequate grazing and/or cutting).
+Cover of tall grasses, e.g. Brachypodium pinnatum , Bromopsis erecta, Avenula pubescens, Arrhenatherum elatius, Dactylis glomerata , should typically not exceed about 10% (except the first two may locally occur at higher cover in stands of CG4a and CG3a respectively).
 Wilson, P.J.
 2008.
 A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
 National Trust Report.
-Site Improvement Plan: Portland-Studland & St Albans-Durlston (SIP178)
+Site Improvement Plan: Portland- Studland & St Albans-Duriston (SIP178)